Afrikana Community Center

 Family Care & Support

-We stand beside our families in every season of life, offering comprehensive support with love and dignity.
+Standing beside families in every season of life with compassionate support.

 • Food assistance programs